xpyx/nokia-hsl/README.md

 1. To get the apk, use the releases tab in this repository.

+#### Install from Google Play

+1. To install from Google Play you need to be part of the Mobile Project course of Metropolia.
+All those who are in the course can access the application installation via Google Play from [here](https://play.google.com/apps/internaltest/4699344503639103194)

 #### Instructions

 There are 5 tabs to navigate to: